Auxiliary Class Based Multiple Choice Learning: Auxiliary class based Multiple Choice Learning

 To demonstrate the example mentioned above, we trained an ensemble model with a simple CNN using only two classes, dog and airplane, from CIFAR-10 and compared the confidence level between CMCL and AMCL.
 The simple CNN consists of three convolutional layers with 32, 64 and 128 filters followed by a fully-connected layer.
-As shown in \figref{fig:binary}, the results indeed show that the confidence level of both classes in CMCL lies on near 0.75 while that of AMCL lies on near 1.
+As shown in \figref{fig:binary}, the results indeed show that the confidence levels of both classes in CMCL lie on near 0.75 while those of AMCL lie on near 1.
 Additionally, AMCL shows the oracle / top-1 error rates of 0.03$\%$ / 3.12$\%$, which is superior to those of CMCL, 0.21$\%$ / 3.21$\%$.
 AMCL achieves up to 85.71$\%$ relative reduction in the oracle error rate from the corresponding model trained with the CMCL scheme.